Renzie2161/SimpleQuiz/README.md

 ## Example

-Suppose you want to add a question about Chinese letters:
+Suppose you want to add a question about Japanese letters:

 ```json
 {